Robin Wilson (eco-designer): Early life and career

 Robin Wilson's parents were middle-class workers.
 Her father drove for Kerrville Bus Company (acquired by Coach USA) on long-distance routes.
 Her mother worked for state government in multiple agencies.
 Her family focused on education.
 Robin was diagnosed as pan-allergic at a young age, and was sickly.
 Her parents found a holistic pediatrician who focused on 'raising strong children, not children on strong medicine' and he guided her parents to organic food cooperatives in Austin (Wheatsville, Whole Foods) and was an advocate of exercise, healthy diet and indoor air quality management.
 As her health improved, she took notes and ultimately developed her ethos based on these practices.

 Wilson was born in Austin, Texas, and attended public schools in Austin.
 After graduating from S. F. Austin High School, she entered the University of Texas at Austin in 1987 and obtained a Bachelor of Arts degree.
 While in college, she worked at the Lower Colorado River Authority and became immersed in environmental issues from energy efficiency to water conservation.
 She joined Mercer Management Consulting in Boston.
 In 1997, she moved to New York City while working for Heidrick & Struggles, a company that went public in 1999 which gave her a windfall to matriculate with a master's degree at New York University, with a degree in Real Estate Finance.

 She was deeply affected by the death of her only sibling, her brother, a US Army soldier who died in 1993 in a motorcycle accident and to manage her grief, she created a bucket list, which has resulted in many adventures.

 Career achievements

+In 2024, she was named a Distinguished Alumnus by the New York University-SPS School and delivered the convocation to the graduate students at Radio City Music Hall.
+A few months later, she was named to the Tisch Center Hospitality Innovation Hub list.

 She founded her firm in 2000 and rebranded it to the eponymous Robin Wilson Home in 2006.
 As an early advocate for clean construction method, she insists that work teams use low-VOC paints in both residential and commercial spaces to limit the wheezes and sneezes.